Lorandil/Cross-Development-for-TinyJoypad/README.md

 If your controller is much faster, you might see increased speed to the point, that your project (especially the controls) will begin to behave differently.
 You might counter that effect with `#ifdef` and `_delay_ms()`, but it's probably easier to stay with the above mentioned AVR chips.
-The Cortex M0+ of the Arduino Zero is considerably faster than the AVR chips on the other Arduinos, but still worked ok for me.
-You should just test regularly on the real ATtiny to avoid frustration :)
+The Cortex M0+ of the Arduino Zero is considerably faster than the AVR chips on the other Arduinos.
+For this reason when using the Arduino Zero a delay of 100ms will be applied after each full screen transmission.
+To avoid frustration it is recommended to regularly test on a real ATtiny :)

 ## You Said Something About Screenshots?